 Studies show that people high in IH pay more attention to evidence and are interested in the reasons that other people disagree with them, rather than just overcoming their opponents.

 People with lots of IH also have less emotional reactions to ideas they don’t agree with.
-And they’re better at distinguishing between fake news and truth.
+They’re better at distinguishing between fake news and truth.
 And they make better leaders and problem solvers.

-Breaking IH down into these four components gives us an easier way to think about developing it than just saying, “Be better at changing your mind when you should!”
+Breaking IH down into its four components gives us an easier way to think about developing it than just saying, “Be better at changing your mind when you should!”

 The following lessons in this part of the course are based on data from tens of thousands of people who’ve taken the IH assessment that you took at the beginning of this module—combined with research across neuroscience, psychology, and sociology.